• USD

 Steak

-Botswana is a cattle country famous for its high-quality beef.
-After tourism and diamonds, cattle represent the third largest income.
+Botswana is cattle country, famous for its high-quality beef.
 Expect one of the most succulent steaks imaginable on your safari lodge's menu.

 Seswaa

-The country's national dish, Seswaa, is typically made from beef or goat meat.
-Meat stewed in a traditional pot with only salt and water and then served with polenta or pap and morogo, the leafy green, is known as 'African spinach.'
+The country's national dish, seswaa, is typically made from beef or goat.
+The meat is stewed in a traditional pot with only salt and water, then served with polenta or pap and morogo—the leafy green often called “African spinach.”

 Watermelon

-Watermelons originated in Botswana, growing wildly in the Kalahari Desert.
-In season, you are sure to find this delicious fruit on the breakfast table as a refreshing snack or as an addition to a summery salad.
+Watermelons originated in Southern Africa and grow wild in the Kalahari.
+In season, you are sure to find this delicious fruit on the breakfast table, as a refreshing snack, or as an addition to a summery salad.

 Mopane Worms